Democratic Republic of the Congo: Demographics

-The CIA World Factbook estimated the population to be over 115 million as of 2024.
+The DRC has a high annual population growth rate, and the population increased from 51.9 million in 2000 to 105 million in 2021.
 Between 1950 and 2000, the country's population nearly quadrupled from 12.2 million to 46.9 million.

-Since 2000, it has maintained a high growth rate of about 3-3.5% per year, growing from 47 million to an estimated 112 million.
+In 2026, 52% of the population had access to water services (29% in rural areas).
+31% have access to sanitation services (21% in rural areas).
+The DRC also lacks state-sponsored social safety nets, with 12% of formal workers, mostly government employees, being enrolled in the National Social Security Fund.

 Ethnic groups

 Over 250 ethnic groups and 450 tribes (ethnic subgroups) populate the DRC.
 They are in the Bantu, Sudanic, Nilotic, Ubangian and Pygmy linguistic groups.
 Because of this diversity, there is no dominant ethnic group in the Congo, however the following ethnic groups account for 51.5% of the population: